Neurological Disorders & Life Insurance

 By clicking on submit I / We give consent for you to call me / us on the number provided to discuss my / our financial requirements.

-For conditions such as Parkinson’s disease and multiple scleorisis you are likely to receive a “loaded” premium due to your medical condition .
-Other conditions such as epilepsy and migraines can be accepted at normal terms (no price increase) if well controller.
+For conditions such as Parkinson’s disease and multiple sclerosis you are likely to receive a “loaded” premium due to your medical condition .
+Other conditions such as epilepsy and migraines can be accepted at normal terms (no price increase) if well controlled.
 An indication of the amount of premium increase that you could be looking at is included in the explanation pages through the links below.
-Should there be any additional complications with your medical history and/or your symptoms are too severe your application for insurance may be declined.
+Should there be any additional complications with your medical history and/or your symptoms are too strong your application for insurance may be declined.

 Some conditions such as Alzheimer’s disease, dementia and motor neurone disease can be very difficult to obtain life cover for however this does not mean that you should not enquire.
 Even if normal life cover cannot be offered many people are able to cover funeral costs by means on Guaranteed Over 50s Life Cover that does not need medical questions answering.